tm-a-t/TGPy/guide/docs/basics/messages.md

 await client.send_message(chat, text)
 ```

-As the `chat` you can use either a chat name, a username or an ID.
+`chat` can be either a chat name, a username, or an ID.

-Therefore, to send a «Hello World» to the current chat you may use:
+For example, to send a «Hello World» to the current chat you can use:

 ```python
 await client.send_message(msg.chat_id, "Hello World")
 ```

-Or there is a shortcut for that:
+Or use a shortcut for this exact action:

 ```python
 await msg.respond("Hello World")
 ```

-You can also use `msg.reply` instead of `msg.respond` to send the message as a reply.
+You can also use `msg.reply` instead of `msg.respond` to send the message as a reply, rather than just send it to the chat.

 !!! note